Nemo-0904/inheritance/README.md

 - [App APK Link]()
 - [Hosted Backend Link]()

-Add any more links/resources you used for your project

 ## 🤖Tech-Stack

-Mention all languages/libraries/frameworks used in your project **domain-wise**
 You can use icons too - find them [here](https://github.com/get-icon/geticon)

 #### Front-end